soramitsu/soramitsu-js-ui-library/packages/ui/etc/api/ui.api.md

 // Warnings were encountered during analysis:
 //
-// dist-ts/components/Table/STable.vue.d.ts:61:5 - (ae-forgotten-export) The symbol "CSSObject" needs to be exported by the entry point lib.d.ts
-// dist-ts/components/Table/STable.vue.d.ts:150:5 - (ae-forgotten-export) The symbol "manualClearSelection" needs to be exported by the entry point lib.d.ts
+// dist-ts/components/Table/STable.vue.d.ts:149:5 - (ae-forgotten-export) The symbol "manualClearSelection" needs to be exported by the entry point lib.d.ts
-// dist-ts/components/Table/STable.vue.d.ts:155:5 - (ae-forgotten-export) The symbol "manualToggleRowSelection" needs to be exported by the entry point lib.d.ts
+// dist-ts/components/Table/STable.vue.d.ts:154:5 - (ae-forgotten-export) The symbol "manualToggleRowSelection" needs to be exported by the entry point lib.d.ts
-// dist-ts/components/Table/STable.vue.d.ts:159:5 - (ae-forgotten-export) The symbol "manualToggleAllSelection" needs to be exported by the entry point lib.d.ts
+// dist-ts/components/Table/STable.vue.d.ts:158:5 - (ae-forgotten-export) The symbol "manualToggleAllSelection" needs to be exported by the entry point lib.d.ts
-// dist-ts/components/Table/STable.vue.d.ts:168:5 - (ae-forgotten-export) The symbol "sort" needs to be exported by the entry point lib.d.ts
+// dist-ts/components/Table/STable.vue.d.ts:167:5 - (ae-forgotten-export) The symbol "sort" needs to be exported by the entry point lib.d.ts
-// dist-ts/components/Table/STable.vue.d.ts:177:5 - (ae-forgotten-export) The symbol "setCurrentRow" needs to be exported by the entry point lib.d.ts
+// dist-ts/components/Table/STable.vue.d.ts:176:5 - (ae-forgotten-export) The symbol "setCurrentRow" needs to be exported by the entry point lib.d.ts
 // dist-ts/components/Toasts/SToastsDisplay.vue.d.ts:9:9 - (ae-forgotten-export) The symbol "validateVerticalPlacement" needs to be exported by the entry point lib.d.ts
 // dist-ts/components/Toasts/SToastsDisplay.vue.d.ts:14:9 - (ae-forgotten-export) The symbol "validateHorizontalPlacement" needs to be exported by the entry point lib.d.ts
 // dist-ts/components/Toasts/SToastsProvider.d.ts:11:9 - (ae-forgotten-export) The symbol "ProvideKey" needs to be exported by the entry point lib.d.ts